You know the kind. They wake you up and are excruciatingly painful.

-You can learn more about this supplement at Dr. Berg’s Electolytes.
+You can learn more about this supplement at Dr. Berg’s Electrolytes.
 This page includes 4 educational videos about electrolytes and their need for your health.

-Electrolyes: Rehydrate & Rejuvenate! as well as Energize & Recharge Your Cells!
+Electrolytes: Rehydrate & Rejuvenate!
+As well as Energize & Recharge Your Cells!

 We have used our best judgment in compiling this information.
 The Food and Drug Administration may not have evaluated the information presented.
 Any reference to a specific product is for your information only and is not intended to diagnose, treat, cure, or prevent any disease.